 At nearly 70 years old, I am starting to wear lipstick.
 Why?
 I’m moving into that “pink lady” stage where my scalp is pink and shows through my hair, but the rest of me is losing some of its freshness.
 As I age, to my dismay, I find that my lip and skin coloring are fading.

 Do you have that problem?

-One day the mauve blush I have worn for more than twenty years looks good and the next time I buy it my skin has changed so much the same blush color makes me look like a harlot.
+One day the mauve blush I have worn for more than 20 years looks good, and the next time I buy it my skin has changed so much the same blush color makes me look like a harlot.

 My lips were always a rich pink color, requiring only a little lip gloss.
 Now they seem faded and nondescript.
 How does that happen?
 And why didn’t I notice?
 Maybe it’s my eyes going bad.

 The changes were clear as soon as I started taking selfies, trying to get a quick, decent photo of myself for my recipe blog.

 I always wondered why older women wore blush that was too dark or too garish for their skin tones.
 Apparently, it’s because we look in the mirror and see ourselves the way we used to be.
 I’m 23, by the way.
 How old do you see yourself?

 It’s easy to see that my lovely chestnut hair of my youth is now a multi-colored blonde white.
 I wanted my hair to age to that beautiful, absolutely white color.
 So striking.
 So stunning.
 No chance.
 But I’m not complaining; it’s gorgeous.